vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 ### Duplicated CSS

 Placing actual styles or importing a regular stylesheet into the settings file will cause them to be duplicated everywhere the file is imported.
 Only put variables, mixins, and functions in the settings file, styles should be placed in the main stylesheet or loaded another way.

+### Build performance

+Vuetify loads precompiled CSS by default, enabling variable customisation will switch to the base SASS files instead which must be recompiled with your project.
+This can be a performance hit if you're using more than a few vuetify components, and also forces you to use the same SASS compiler version as us.

-### Bundle size
+### Symlinks

-Enabling `styles: 'expose'` moves all vuetify styles into a single file, so you will lose some benefits of code splitting.
+PNPM and Yarn 2+ create symlinks to library files instead of copying them to node_modules, sass doesn't seem to like this and sometimes doesn't apply the configuration.

+### sass-loader with `api: 'modern'`

+You might have to write a custom importer plugin to load the settings file.

 <backmatter />